socketry/xrb-formatters/README.md

 ## Motivation

-`Trenni::Formatters` was a library extracted from [Financier](https://github.com/ioquatix/financier) which is a CouchDB backed invoicing system, itself, derived from an old Rails app.
+`Trenni::Formatters` was a library extracted from [Financier](https://github.com/ioquatix/financier), an small business management app, itself, derived from an old Rails app.
 I was a bit envious of `form_for` in terms of the ease of generating forms, but found that it wasn't very extendable.
 I also found myself generating code to format model data as rich HTML. `Trenni::Formatters` attempts to be an easily extendable formatting module which can generate rich text, links and HTML.

 ## Installation